 Vets.gov empowers veterans to track VA compensation

-Claimants can log in using their eBenefits DS logon, My HealtheVet or ID.me.
-A two-factor authentication provides an extra layer of security for users accessing their personal information on these mobile sites, according to Given.
+This past spring, the VA launched a new web tool, Vets.gov, that enables veterans to track their appeals in real time.
+The site can be accessed on any phone or computer, and claimants can log in using their eBenefits DS logon, My HealtheVet or ID.me.
+A two-factor authentication provides an extra layer of security for users accessing their personal information on these mobile sites.

-Veterans can now use Vets.gov to see the current status of any and all appeals, including upcoming hearings.
-Past actions on the appeal are also available.
+Vets.gov puts veterans in the driver’s seat and enables them to personally access a detailed status of their appeal 24/7.
+Claimants can see the current status of any appeals, including upcoming hearings.
+Past actions on appeals are also available.

-Vets.gov outlines what happens next in the appeals process and provides a time estimation for claimants.
-Veterans can actually see where they are in in the Board of Veterans’ Appeals’ docket line.
-The tool enables claimants to visualize the appeal and the review process.
+Vets.gov also outlines what happens next in the appeals process and provides a time estimate for claimants, allowing veterans to see where they are in the board’s docket.
+The tool enables veterans to visualize the appeal and the review process.
+No one is removed from the line until the appeal is complete.

-“Our vision is that there should be a single place to start for all of the tasks you want to do, to check your claim or appeal [and] get healthcare through VA,” said Given.
-“So the notion is that this [Vets.gov] is your starting point.
+According to the tool’s creators, the vision was to create a single place to start for all of the tasks veterans want to do, such as check a claim or appeal status and sign up for health care through the VA.
+Vets.gov serves as that starting point.